A Highlands Hidden Gem for Char and Trout

 Fly Fishing for big Arctic Char

 At the bottom end, the river drops into char-filled lake.
 It is from this lake that, through the summer months, the char migrate upriver.
 Anglers have the opportunity to target these incredibly strong fish as they rest in the pools during their journey.
-The upper part of the river flows through inaccessibly deep canyons, and it is in these canyons where the char and trout can grow to their full size, safe from anglers.
+The upper part of the river flows through inaccessibly deep canyons, and it is in these canyons that the char and trout can grow to their full size, safe from anglers.

 Nymphs and streamers on a floating line have been the most productive methods.
 Dry fly fishing can also be great when caddis and the famous Iceland midge (non-biting) hatches are in full force.
 Each season we enjoy learning new secrets and intricacies of this wonderful highland river.